 - Plot fire perimeter on a map.

-- Provide completed observation logs or forms for weather, fire behavior, fuel conditions, and fire effects as assigned.
-Summarize observations to help determine if the fire is achieving established incident objectives, as requested by supervisor.
+- Complete observation logs or forms for weather, fire behavior, fuel conditions, and fire effects, and take photos as assigned.

-- Attend debriefings of operations personnel to obtain situation information.
+- Attend debriefings of operations personnel to obtain current situation information.

 Communicate and Coordinate